cyberbotics/webots/docs/discord/technical-questions.md

             robot\_node = self.supervisor.getFromDef(defName)

-Thank you `@Luftwaffel` and `@David Mansolino` I am able to generate and spawn the vehicles given i have the starting id information.
+Thank you `@Simon Steinmann` and `@David Mansolino` I am able to generate and spawn the vehicles given i have the starting id information.
 Following is the code for the same.
 Just incase it is useful for someone

 ##### Zerfallskonstante 06/12/2020 17:52:39
 Thank you!
 Even though I didnt write the C controller, i will try to look for non-terminating loops in the internal controller.

-##### Luftwaffel 06/12/2020 17:51:19
+##### Simon Steinmann [Moderator] 06/12/2020 17:51:19
 the simulation only continues, when your main loop in the controller keeps running and calls the robot step function.
 Perhaps another part in your loop gets stuck.
 Perhaps something with the sensors